nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - XInput / DualShock 4 emulation according to the selected profile settings in DS4Windows.
 - Rumble works as normal.
-- DS3's LEDs can be controlled by setting the correct Lightbar colors (more on that on a later section).
+- DS3's LEDs can be controlled by setting the correct lightbar colors (more on that on a later section).
 - Basically every other DS4Windows function that is not related to the lightbar or motion works as intended.

 ## What does not work

 - DS3 controllers are always recognized as if they were connected by USB.
 As such, DS4Windows bluetooth functions like auto-disconnect on idle and disconnect on button combo are not supported.
 This is a limitation on DsHidMini side and can't be fixed by DS4Windows.
-The buil-in equivalent functions of DsHidMini should be used instead.
+The built-in equivalent functions of DsHidMini should be used instead.
 - Motion/UDP server is not supported and will remain so until someone manages to translate the motion info from the DS3 to the DS4 motion standard.
 - Settings that make the lightbar color flash, pulse or change randomly (rainbow mode) are not supported.
 - DS3 touchpad not supported for obvious reasons.
-To use the touchpad click when emulating a Dualshock 4 it needs to be set up as a macro (as for the day this guide was written, march 07, 2021, DS4Windows does not support this function).
+To use the touchpad click when emulating a DualShock 4 it needs to be set up as a macro (as for the day this guide was written, march 07, 2021, DS4Windows does not support this function).

 ## Verifying/Changing current DS3 HID Device Mode